-By the child yielding his "self" to the father's/Father's authority, i.e., doing the father's/Father's will, i.e., obeying the father's/Father's commands and rules, accepting his/His facts and truth as given (by faith), the child, according to dialectic 'reasoning,' "creates" the father's/Father's authority.
-"The life which he [the child] has given to the object [to the father] sets itself against him as an alien and hostile force."
+By yielding (submitting) his "self" to the father's/Father's authority, i.e., doing the father's/Father's will, i.e., obeying the father's/Father's commands and rules, accepting his/His facts and truth as given (by faith), the child, according to dialectic 'reasoning,' "creates" the father's/Father's authority.
+Karl Marx wrote: "The life which he [the child] has given to the object [to the father] sets itself against him as an alien and hostile force."
 (Karl Marx, MEGA I/3, pp. 83-84).
-"God is conceived more directly after a parental image and thus as a source of support and as a guiding and sometimes punishing authority."
+The Marxist Theodor Adorno wrote: "God is conceived more directly after a parental image and thus as a source of support and as a guiding and sometimes punishing authority."
 "Family relationships are characterized by fearful subservience to the demands of the parents and by an early suppression of impulses not acceptable to them."
 "Authoritarian submission was conceived of as a very general attitude that would be evoked in relation to a variety of authority figures—parents, older people, leaders, supernatural power, and so forth."
 "The power-relationship between the parents, the domination of the subject's family by the father or by the mother, and their relative dominance in specific areas of life also seemed of importance for our problem."
 (Theodor Adorno, The Authoritarian Personality)

 In yielding to the father's/Father's commands, rules, facts, and truth, according to dialectic 'reasoning,' the child creates a condition called neurosis, a condition where he does that which goes against his carnal nature, i.e., makes his "self" subject to that which is unreasonable, i.e., irrational,' leaving him not only "repressed" and "alienated" but unstable as well.
 "Parental discipline, religious denunciation of bodily pleasure, . . . have all left man overly docile, but secretly in his unconscious unconvinced, and therefore neurotic."